LightNetDev/example-template/README.md

 ## 🖥️ Administration UI (Experimental)

 This template includes a pre-configured experimental Administration UI.
-To start using it, follow the [Getting Started guide](https://docs.lightnet.community/start-here/getting-started/#optional-make-another-modification-using-the-administration-ui) in the developer docs.
+To start using it, follow the [developer docs](https://docs.lightnet.community/start-here/getting-started/#optional-make-another-modification-using-the-administration-ui).

 ## 👀 Want to learn more?